What is an Urban Water Strategy?

 - balance social, environmental and economic costs and benefits

-- take account of the consequences and uncertainty associated with population changes, climate change and variability and other risks.
+- consider the consequences and uncertainty associated with population changes, climate change and variability and other risks.

 Engagement